-Koror is the capital city of the Republic of Palau and its main commercial centre.
-The Palau state consists of several islands, the most prominent of which is Koror Island.
-Much of the Palau Islands' economy is based on tourism (including by cruise ship passengers), also on agriculture and commercial fishing,.
+Palau Islands have land area approx 465 km2 (180 ml2) and population around 18,000.
+Much of Palau's economy is based on tourism (including by cruise ship passengers), also on agriculture and commercial fishing,.
 However, a significant portion of its GNP is derived from foreign aid (mainly from USA).

 Koror Island has population of around 14,000, which is around 70% of the country's entire population.
 The city of Koror is the palau's former capital and largest town (population around 12,000).
 In 2006, the city of Ngerulmud (on Babeldaob Island) became Palau's capital.

 Babeldaob is among the Pacific Ocean's most underdeveloped big-sized islands.
 This is Micronesia's 2nd largest - after Guam Island - with a total land area of 331 km2 (128 ml2), which is over 70% of the Palau's entire territory.
 Its population is around 6,000 (or roughly 30% of the palau's population).
 The island is located northeast of Koror Island.
 In its northern part are the Ngerulmud (capital city), while the Airai Airport (aka Koror International Airport) is in its southern part.
 The Koror-Babeldaob Bridge has length of length of 413 m (1355 ft) and connects Babeldaob to Koror Island.
 The capital city Ngerulmud is located approx 20 km (12 ml) northeast of Koror.

 On Ngerekebesang Island there are 3 towns: Ngerekebesang, Meyuns, and Echang.
 In Meyuns is the palau's largest hospital ("Belau National Hospital").
 Ngerkebesang Island is connected with Koror Island by a causeway, originally built during WW2 by the Japanese.